Pages

 Itamambuca Beach

-From a luxury resort to an eco bread-and-breakfast, I'm sure you will find a suitable option matching your style.
-No matter which option you choose, you will have access to all the eco-sports facilities provided by the local surf school.
+Whether you prefer luxury resort or an eco bread-and-breakfast, I'm sure you will find a suitable option matching your style. you'll find accommodations that suit your tastes.
+And no matter where you stay, you'll have access to the array of eco-sports facilities provided by the local surf school.

 Itamambuca BeachExtra bits of advice:

-- Visit the Projeto Tamar in Ubatuba, it's a fantastic NGO which protects sea turtles from extinction.
+- Don't miss the opportunity to visit Projeto Tamar in Ubatuba, a remarkable NGO dedicated to protecting sea turtles from extinction.

-- Rent a car in São Paulo Capital to go to Itamambuca or go by bus to Ubatuba and then take a taxi to Itamambuca.
-However, if you speak Portuguese, you can easily manage to take a local bus to from Ubatuba to Itamambuca (I did it and it was ok!).
+- Consider renting a car in São Paulo Capital for easy access to Itamambuca.
+Alternatively, you can take a bus to Ubatuba and then a taxi to Itamambuca.
+If you're comfortable with Portuguese, taking a local bus from Ubatuba to Itamambuca is also a viable option (I did it and it was fine!).

 12.6.17